Snixy Kitchen

 • In the bowl of a stand mixer or a medium bowl with a hand mixer, cream together the butter and sugar until completely combined, 1-2 minutes.

 • Mix in the vanilla extract, scraping down the sides as needed.
-For the chocolate peppermint variation, mix in the peppermint extract.
-For the chocolate chunk orange variation, mix in the orange zest.
+For the optional chocolate chunk orange variation, mix in the orange zest.

 • You can either roll the dough out for cut-out shortbread cookies (squares or rectangles look nice!) or roll the dough into a log for slice-and-bake shortbread cookies.
 Decide how you want to make them and see the instructions below.

-• For cut-out shortbread cookies, roll the dough out on a sheet of parchment paper until ⅛ to ¼-inch thick rectangle.
-Place on a baking sheet and chill for at least an hour.
-Once chilled, use a ruler to help cut out rectangles or squares that are exactly the same size (I cut 2.5 x 1 -inch rectangles). and place on a parchment-paper-lined baking sheet, 1-inch apart.
+• For cut-out shortbread cookies, roll the dough out on a sheet of parchment paper into a rectangle about ⅛-inch thick (or a litttttttle more).
+Place on a baking sheet and chill in the fridge for at least an hour or in the freezer for about 20 minutes.
+Once chilled, use a ruler to help cut out rectangles or squares that are exactly the same size (I cut 2.5 x 1 -inch rectangles) and place on a parchment-paper-lined baking sheet, 1-inch apart.
+Sprinkle with sugar if desired.
 Chill the baking sheet with cookies while you preheat the oven to 325°F.

 • When the oven is hot, bake for 13-15 minutes, taking care not to overbake.
 The top outside edges should be just golden brown.
 Let cool on the baking sheet for 5-10 minutes, then transfer to a wire rack to cool completely.

-• For slice-and-bake shortbread cookies. roll the dough into a log about 1.5 inches in diameter using a piece of plastic wrap to guide the soft dough into shape.
+• For slice-and-bake shortbread cookies, roll the dough into a log about 1.5 inches in diameter using a piece of plastic wrap to guide the soft dough into shape.
 Wrap up with the plastic wrap and chill for at least 2 hours, until completely firm.
 Once chilled, unwrap the log and cut the dough into rounds, ⅛ - ¼ inch thick. and place on a parchment-paper-lined baking sheet, 1-inch apart.
+Sprinkle with sugar if desired.
 Chill the baking sheet with cookies while you preheat the oven to 325°F.

 Video